These are some obvious questions to ask while scoping out the new location for your restaurant.

 As a foodie, you’d probably prefer to think about fresh ingredients and innovative menu items — not the seemingly small details like parking options and street visibility.
 But ultimately these are critical factors in connecting customers to your cuisine.
 Providing an easy place to park can be the thing that brings them to your innovative menu, and great street visibility can get hungry diners through your door that wouldn’t have discovered you otherwise.
 Take some time to dive into these types of details when deciding on a restaurant location strategy:

 - Is this space accessible?
 If you plan to host diners, you want to make sure that your space is inviting and accessible to everyone.
 As you look at a space and imagine a potential layout, you should be thinking about whether or not the space will allow you to comply with certain regulations, such as those put forward by the Americans with Disabilities Act (ADA).
 It’s an added bonus if you can find a place with solid transportation and parking options for diners who drive to you.

 - Will the location give me good visibility?
 Think about how many times you’ve stumbled upon a restaurant and fallen in love — now think about where those restaurants were located.
 An inviting storefront on a busy street can be all you need to reel in hungry customers and turn them into regulars.
-Conversely, a location where customers need to know about you in order to find might make you lose business.
+Conversely, a location where customers need to know about your restaurant in order to find it might make you lose business.
 Whenever you see a prospective location, ask yourself about its visibility.